Decan: Ancient Egyptian origins

-Decans first appeared in the 10th Dynasty (2100 BCE) on coffin lids.
-The sequence of these star patterns began with Sothis (Sirius), and each decan contained a set of stars and corresponding divinities.
-As measures of time, the rising and setting of decans marked 'hours' and groups of 10 days which comprised an Egyptian year.
-The ancient Book of Nut covers the subject of the decans.
+Decans first appeared in the First Intermediate Period of Egypt on coffin lids.
+The sequence of these star patterns began with Sirius ("Sothis"), and each decan contained a set of stars and corresponding divinities.
+As measures of time, the rising and setting of decans marked 'hours' and groups of ten days, which comprised an Egyptian year.
+The Book of Nut covers the subject of the decans.

-There were 36 decans (36 × 10 = 360 days), plus five added days to compose the 365 days of a solar based year.
+There were 36 decans (36 × 10 = 360 days), plus five added days to compose the 365 days of a solar-based year.
 Decans measure sidereal time and the solar year is six hours longer; the Sothic and solar years in the Egyptian calendar realign every 1460 years.
-Decans represented on coffins from later dynasties (such as King Seti I) compared with earlier decan images demonstrate the Sothic-solar shift.
+Decans represented on coffins from later dynasties, such as Pharaoh Seti I (d.
+1279 BCE), compared with earlier decan images, demonstrate the Sothic cycle shift.